Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 While I dearly love the blueberry bars, the apple and cranberry bars are also yummy.

 If you're all about the fruit, FruitSource bars are just the ticket.

 No preservatives, colorings or weird flavorings.

 The ingredient list is short and sweet: only fruit concentrate, pectin, and fiber (an important consideration on multi-day hikes).

 Plus a nice dose of potassium, an electrolyte your hard working muscles need.

 Note that you are ingesting naturally occurring fruit sugars

-only - no sugar rush but plenty of energy flowing through your legs.
+only with fiber to modulate absorption - no sugar rush but plenty of energy flowing through your legs.

 Another tried and true favorite: LaraBars.